-I have been posting a series of short informational videos about weight loss resistance on IGTV and YouTube this year (2020).
+I have posted a series of short informational videos about weight loss resistance on IGTV and YouTube this year (2020).
 I present 13 root causes of weight loss resistance from a functional medicine approach.
-These will be summarized in a blog post coming soon!
+You can also read about some of these here in my nutrition and weight regulation library of blog posts.

 What is weight loss resistance?